isomerpages/moe-kuochuanprespri/_about-us/General Information/Vendors.md

 Telephone : 6268 4356<br>

 Opening hours: <br>
-Monday, Wednesdays and Thursdays  8 a.m. to 1 p.m. & 2 p.m. to 5:30 p.m.<br>
+Monday, Wednesdays and Thursdays&nbsp; 8 a.m. to 1 p.m. &amp; 2 p.m. to 5:30 p.m.<br>
-Fridays 8 a.m. to 1 p.m. & 2 p.m. to 5 p.m.<br>
+Fridays 8 a.m. to 1 p.m. &amp; 2 p.m. to 5 p.m.<br>
 First appointment is at 8:40 a.m.<br>
 Last appointment is at 4 p.m.<br>

-For dental emergencies on other days, please contact Catholic High Primary School Dental Clinic at 6454 9387 for assistance.
+For dental emergencies on other days, please contact Catholic High Primary School Dental Clinic at 87648243 for assistance.

 Clinic operating days are subject to change.
 Please call to make an appointment before proceeding to the school dental clinic.